Chang-ERIBA/Protocol_HTRP/readme.md

 - Second example:
   - Input file with colony area data: `colonyAreas_HR.txt` in folder Data
   - Keyfile: `MATa_YKO_v5.0_384.csv` in folder Data

-Additional options

   - Filter value = 15
   - Median Ratio NSP = 0.6
   - Median Ratio SP = 0.1

 The output will be generated in the Test Folder.